betaglot/betaglot/docs/dev/Video/BetaIdea.md

 ##### Wooden

-Soma is bolt tnut and matthais wandel wooden jigs
+Athlete is bolt tnut and matthais wandel wooden jigs

 #### ScapulaMoto is required